Dmitriyrus99/custom-erpnext/install.md

 ### Google Drive

 - Set `Drive Root Folder ID` to the folder under which project and document subfolders are created.
-- Custom Attachment uploads and Service Report PDFs sync to Drive.
+- Custom Attachment uploads and Timesheet PDFs sync to Drive.
 Errors will also notify System Manager/Chief Accountant.

 ### Google Sheets (Invoices)